Smart City Logistics solutions with micro-hubs and micro-fulfillment logistics centers – Image: Xpert.Digital / metamorworks|Shutterstock.com

 9. Strengthening regional supply

-10. Technological development and innovation
+10. Technological Development and Innovation

-The integration of micro-fulfillment and micro-hubs into AKL systems has the potential to optimize spare parts logistics and consumer goods logistics.
-Micro-fulfillment refers to the use of small, local warehouse units to fulfill online orders close to consumers.
-By combining AKL technology with micro-fulfillment, spare parts and consumer goods can be stored in close proximity to the customer and delivered to them quickly.
+Integrating micro-fulfillment and micro-hubs into automated small parts warehouse (AS/RS) systems has the potential to optimize spare parts and consumer goods logistics.
+Micro-fulfillment refers to the use of small, local storage units to fulfill online orders close to consumers.
+By combining AS/RS technology with micro-fulfillment, spare parts and consumer goods can be stored in close proximity to the customer and delivered quickly.

 Automated warehouse management

-Robot-based picking
+Robot-based order picking

 Automated sorting